Inouye165/React-Photo-App/README.md

 - Testing Library community for user-centric testing approaches
 - OpenAI for AI-powered image analysis capabilities
 - Sharp and ImageMagick teams for robust image processing

+## Integration runner (developer tool)

+There's a small helper script and runner for exercising the backend's photo state workflow locally without requiring external services.
+It starts the server in test mode, sends a PATCH to the `/photos/:id/state` endpoint, captures server logs, and prints the response.

+See `server/scripts/README.md` for usage notes and PowerShell examples.